SCCapstone/sandbox/README.md

 This is the update you asked for.

 The robot's name is Robby.
+On github.

 Change on my feature branch.